Welcome to New Jersey’s Finest Camping Get-Away!

 Perky’s Pizza Cafe & Ice Cream Corner

-Grab a Slice or a Whole Pie — Then Satisfy Your Sweet Tooth!
+Grab a Personal or Whole Pie — Then Satisfy Your Sweet Tooth!

 After all the activity in the great outdoors you get hungry — and sometimes you just can’t wait for dinner time!